Campaign, Donate, Fundraise!

-* By prior arrangement, a private VIP tour of the Anne Frank House in Amsterdam (excluding flights and accommodation).
+- A private VIP tour of the Anne Frank House in Amsterdam

 Fundraise For Us

 Run a marathon, climb a mountain, organise a quiz night…there are endless, exciting ways you can raise funds for us.

 Why not sign up for a popular sport event and raise money for the Anne Frank Trust at the same time?
 There are marathons, half-marathons and fun-runs happening across the UK throughout the year.
-We don’t have charity places, but if you have a place in an event and would like to raise money, then please contact Layla.
+We don’t have charity places, but if you have a place in an event and would like to raise money, then please contact Chantelle.

 Leave us a legacy